Jimmie Johnson: 2020: Final full-time season

 Johnson's only Top 10 of the playoffs came in his final start with a fifth-place finish in the Season Finale 500 at Phoenix; he was the highest-finishing driver of those not in the Championship Round.
 After the race, he congratulated teammate Elliott on his maiden championship and performed a Polish victory lap.

-He ended his final season with 10 Top 10 finishes, the lowest of his career.
+He ended his final season with ten top-ten finishes, the lowest of his career.

 2023: Legacy Motor Club co-owner, part-time return

 On November 4, 2022, Johnson purchased an ownership stake in Petty GMS Motorsports.
 In addition, he announced his return to the Cup Series on a part-time basis in 2023, starting with an attempt to make the 2023 Daytona 500.

 On January 11, 2023, the team was rebranded under the name Legacy Motor Club, with Johnson announced to be running the No. 84.
-On February 14, Johnson made the Daytona 500 entry field by scoring the fastest lap among the non-chartered teams.
+On February 14, 2023, Johnson made the Daytona 500 entry field by scoring the fastest lap among the non-chartered teams.
 Johnson finished 31st after being involved in an overtime crash.
+Johnson would then make a start at the COTA race in March, where he finished 38th after wrecking out on lap one.
+Johnson's next start would come at the 2023 Coca-Cola 600 in May.
+He finished 37th after spinning out twice and only completing 115 laps.
+On June 26, 2023, Johnson's in-laws were involved in a possible murder-suicide at their house in Muskogee, Oklahoma.
+Johnson was on the original entry list for the Chicago street course race, yet on June 27, 2023, Legacy Motor Club announced they would withdraw his entry from the race due to the tragedy.

+Johnson started his 2024 part-time season with a 28th-place finish at the 2024 Daytona 500.
+He also raced at Texas (29th), Dover (28th), Kansas (38th), Charlotte (29th), and Indianapolis (33rd).
+On July 26, Legacy Motor Club released crew chief Jason Burdett and several members of the No. 84 team.

+On January 27, 2025, Johnson was named majority owner of Legacy Motor Club, with Knighthead Capital Management purchasing a minority stake and former co-owner Maury Gallagher stepping back into an ambassador role.
+At the 2025 Daytona 500, Johnson finished third, his highest finish at the race since winning in 2013, his highest finish in the Next Gen cars; his previous best was 26th at the 2024 season finale at Phoenix; and his highest finish since the 2020 Drydene 311 doubleheader at Dover.